-The conversion ratio will be based on the volume-weighted average share price (VWAP) for all PostNL shares traded on Euronext Amsterdam over the last three trading days, including the day that the election period ends.
+The ex-dividend date will be 21 April 2022, the record date is 22 April 2022.
+The election period will start on 25 April 2022 and end on 10 May 2022 at 3.00 pm CET.
+The conversion ratio will be based on the volume-weighted average share price (VWAP) for all PostNL shares traded on Euronext Amsterdam over the three trading day period from 6 May up to and including 10 May 2022.
 The value of the stock dividend, based on this VWAP, will, subject to rounding, be targeted at but not be lower than the cash dividend.
 There will be no trading in stock dividend rights.
+The dividend will be payable as of 12 May 2022.

 On 21 February 2020, the Board of Management, with the approval of the Supervisory Board, adopted an adjusted dividend policy to align with normalised EBIT and free cash flow as key performance indicators.
 The main elements of the dividend policy are: